abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 If you want to turn on automatic column pressure adjustment, you must set up an additional physical property analysis in Aspen, they are

 - Critical temperature of the mixture (TCMX) in °C. Set this item in PS-2.
 - Bubble point pressure and dew point pressure (PBUB and PDEW) in bar.
 Set up these two items in PS-3.
+On the Qualifiers tab, uncheck System Temperature.
+On the right hand side enter the minimum temperature at which cooling water will be used, e.g. 40°C.

 This script pops up a graph after running, which shows the sensitivity analysis of the heating utility to the optimal solution.